NYC PTC - Adolescent Sexual Health Symposium CM4193(SC)

 DISCLOSURE: In compliance with continuing education requirements, all presenters must disclose any financial or other associations with the manufacturers of commercial products, suppliers of commercial services, or commercial supporters as well as any use of unlabeled product(s) or product(s) under investigational use.

-CDC, our planners, our presenters and their spouses/partners wish to disclose they have no financial interests or other relationships with the manufacturers of commercial products, suppliers of commercial services, or commercial supporters with the exception of Dr. Brent Davidson and he wishes to disclose that he is on the speaker’s bureau for Bayer, Merck, Dushesnay, Cooper, Allergen; and is a consultant for Bayer.
+CDC, our planners, our presenters (for enduring material, use “content experts” instead of “presenters”), and their spouses/partners wish to disclose they have no financial interests or other relationships with the manufacturers of commercial products, suppliers of commercial services, or commercial supporters.
+Planners have reviewed content to ensure there is no bias.

 The Centers for Disease Control and Prevention and the New York City STD Prevention Training Center are jointly providing the CNE for this activity.